jonod8698/jonod8698.github.io/content/posts/security/elastiflow.md

 Follow [these steps](https://docs.elastiflow.com/docs/elastic_install_ubuntu) to set up an Elastic stack.
 I was able to get away with 8GB RAM and 2 vCPUs for a small 100 mbps connection.

-In addition tot the steps above:
+In addition to the steps above:

 - update `/etc/kibana/kibana.yml` with the correct IP addresses and certificate locations.
 - update `/etc/elasticsearch/elasticsearch.yml` with the correct IP addresses and certificate locations.